Ayaan Hirsi Ali: Personal life

 Hirsi Ali married British–American historian Niall Ferguson on 10 September 2011.
 They have two sons.

 In 2023, Hirsi Ali announced that she had become a Christian.

 Reception

 Patt Morrison of the Los Angeles Times called Hirsi Ali a freedom fighter for feminism who has "put her life on the line to defend women against radical Islam."
 Jill Filipovic of The New York Times writes that "There are few women in the world who generate as much animosity, and as many accusations of hypocrisy, as Ayaan Hirsi Ali."

 Tunku Varadarajan wrote in 2017 that, with "multiple fatwas on her head, Hirsi Ali has a greater chance of meeting a violent end than anyone I've met, Salman Rushdie included."
 According to Andrew Anthony of The Guardian, Hirsi Ali is admired by many secularists and "loathed not just by Islamic fundamentalists but by many western liberals, who find her rejection of Islam almost as objectionable as her embrace of western liberalism."

-Criticism

-Ali's public commentary and stances, particularly her criticisms of Islam, have elicited denunciations from a number of commentators and academics.